swiftlang/swift-evolution-metadata-extractor/README.md

 The validate command is intended to be run on pull requests to ensure malformed proposal files are not committed.

+Note that the `--pull-request` option has a limit of 100 changed files.

 ### Options
 The validate subcommand also has options that work similar to extract command options:
-- Use the `--pull-request` option to specify a pull request number to review.

 - Use the `--output-path` option (`-o`) to specify a different output location or filename.

 - Use the `--verbose` option (`-v`) for verbose output as the tool runs.